 - Events Chair/Wave Wave Zine Editor: Charlotte Wood

-Projects may be either fiction or documentary.
-Experimental work (animation or live action) is also acceptable.
+We will begin accepting applications for our 2019-2020 grant cycle in Spring 2019.
+Projects may be fiction, documentary, experimental or animated work.
 Accepted film proposals will be for shorts only.
 Projects should run no longer than 20 minutes, including all credits.

-Stay tuned for more information about the grant application process, which will officially begin in the spring.
-The process of selection will occur in multiple stages, and will be an opportunity for applicants to get feedback on their proposed projects.
+Grant applicants pitch their projects to the Executive Board, giving them an opportunity to receive feedback on their proposed projects and perfect the difficult art of pitching.
 Selections are made by the Executive Board, the committee of students that runs all Studio North operations.
 In order to increase chances of selection, prospective filmmakers are encouraged to get involved in Studio North events and workshops throughout the year.

 The Executive Board